-1st Floor Representative
+2090 1st Floor

-2nd Floor Representative
+2090 2nd Floor

-Combustion air for fossil fuel utilities: Combustion air
+Combustion air for fossil fuel 2090-2088: Combustion air

 Sufficient

 Combustion appliances require 50 cubic feet per 1000 BTU/h aggregate input.
 "Aggregate" means that if two combustion appliances such as a gas-fired furnace and a gas-fired water heater are installed in the same room, each of their input ratings in BTU/h must be included when calculating adequate combustion air.